Les Charlots: Film career

-With their increasing popularity as a genuine rock / comedy group, they received many offers to appear in films.
+With their increasing popularity as a genuine rock and comedy group, they received many offers to appear in films.
 Producer Michel Ardan hired them for their first film "because his children had seen them on television and found them very funny..."
 Their first film, released in 1970, was La Grande Java with comedian Francis Blanche.
 They played five members of a rugby team whose manager stole the money.
 The film wasn't very good, mostly due to the fact that Les Charlots weren't actors and didn't get along with director Philippe Clair (often considered to be one of the worst French directors ever).
 But surprisingly, La Grande Java was a hit with teen audiences.
 On the set, Les Charlots met a first AD named Claude Zidi, who later directed them in their best films.

 The following films, Les Bidasses en folie (1971), Les Fous du Stade (1972), Les Charlots Font l'Espagne (1972), Le Grand Bazar (1973), Les Bidasses s'en vont en Guerre (1974) were all superior and very funny comedies.
 All their films from 1971 to 1976 (8 films) became phenomenal hits in France and all around the world (especially in India) thanks to the fact that (according to Rinaldi) "you didn't need to speak french to understand the plots!"...

 About their films, Les Charlots have often said that their only criteria were the glamorous locations, warm weather and good food.
 None of them originally intended to become actors and they didn't think their movie career would last.
 They just started out of curiosity, with no ambition to become actors whatsoever.
 Acting in films was just the icing on the cake.
 But they had this youthful energy that young people of the time connected to, and after their first film became a hit, they caught the acting bug.
 Years after their acting debuts with Les Charlots, Gérard Rinaldi and Luis Rego pursued successful solo acting careers outside of the band.